 Skip to Content

-Sri Lankan creamy coconut fish curry(thalapath fish curry).
+Sri Lankan creamy fish curry(thalapath fish curry).

-The white fish curry is non-spicy, thick, creamy and makes a delicious pairing for your rice, bread, stringhopper or pittu.
+Sri Lankan fish curry(කිරි මාළු) cooked in coconut milk.
+The creamy fish curry is mild, thick and creamy, which makes a delicious pairing for your rice, bread, stringhopper or pittu.

-cremay coconut milk fish curry served in a black bowl
+creamy coconut milk fish curry served in a black bowl

 scooping a chunk of fish with a silver spoon from a creamy fish curry